ravirun/misfit-ravi/README.md

 ---

 *Building something timeless, one video at a time.*
-*Saturday, Week 2, November 2027 - Micro Creator Phase*
+*Sunday, Week 2, November 2027 - Micro Creator Phase*